Ab initio calculation of muon capture on $^{24}$Mg: Summary and Outlook

 Comparing the VS-IMSRG results with those of the NSM, we see that explicitly including excitations outside the valence space in the form of the OBTDs generally has strong impact on the NMEs, while the effect coming from consistent transformation of the OMC operators is less significant, with a few exceptions.
 While we anticipate including IMSRG(3) level corrections to the operators would have a minor influence on the NMEs, such corrections to the effective valence-space Hamiltonian could be important.
 The VS-IMSRG-computed capture rates are generally smaller than the rates computed in NSM, but the rates to the first and second $1^+$ states seem to be interchanged, which is partly explained by the mixing of these two states.
 Comparing with experimental data, we notice that the obtained capture rates are generally smaller than the experimental rates; while the agreement is reasonable for the total transition rate to the $1^+$ states, both the NSM and VS-IMSRG underestimate the total rate to the $2^+$ states.
 The discrepancy could be partly explained by uncertainties in the experimental data, but future measurements will help shed light on this.

 The present work serves as the first step towards a systematic ab initio treatment of OMC on nuclei.
-While the results, compared with NSM results and available data, look promising, it remains as a future task to study further theoretical improvements such as including the small component of the bound-muon wave function, two-body hadronic currents and some approximate IMSRG(3)-level corrections.
-We are currently extending these studies to all nuclei relevant for upcoming experiments, with the ultimate goal to compare the obtained partial capture rates with experimental data to shed light on effective values of the couplings $g_{\rm A}$ and $g_{\rm P}$ at momentum-exchange $q\sim 100~{\rm MeV}$.
+The present results, compared with the available OMC data leave room for improvement and it remains as a future task to study further theoretical refinements such as including the small component of the bound-muon wave function and some higher-order corrections to IMSRG, which would hopefully improve the description of muon capture on nuclei.
+We are currently extending these studies to all nuclei relevant for upcoming experiments in order to investigate whether similar difficulties in predicting the OMC rates in both nuclear models appear and in order to test further refinements of the OMC calculations.
+The ultimate goal is to compare the obtained partial capture rates with experimental data to shed light on effective values of the couplings $g_{\rm A}$ and $g_{\rm P}$ at momentum exchange $q\sim 100~{\rm MeV}$.
 This momentum regime is highly relevant for $0\nu\beta\beta$ decay and thus OMC calculations may help constrain uncertainties related to emerging ab initio predictions of $0\nu\beta\beta$ decay~\cite{Yao20,Bell21Ge,Novario20}.

-Fig. \ref{fig:24Na-all-one-two} shows the one- and two-body parts of the VS-IMSRG NMEs compared with the USDB NMEs (which do not contain a two-body part).
+In Table \ref{tab:2BCs}, we list the values of the two-body corrections obtained using the LECs corresponding to the EM1.8/2.0 interaction for each of the transitions considered in the present work.

 To evaluate the relative importance of the different (NSM/VS-IMSRG) nuclear wave functions and operators (HO/VS-IMSRG -evolved), we show the NMEs obtained with different (OBTD, operator)-combinations in Tables~\ref{tab:1+_1}-\ref{tab:4+_gs}.
 The HO operators are obtained with $\hbar\omega$=$16~\rm MeV$, the same value that was used in the VS-IMSRG evolution.
-Hence, the (USDB,HO)-combinations do not exactly correspond to the 'USDB' NMEs shown in Fig.~\ref{fig:24Na-all-NMEs} and \ref{fig:24Na-all-one-two}, where the Blomqwist-Molinari formula was used.
-The (IMSRG,IMSRG)-combinations in the tables correspond to the VS-IMSRG(1b) NMEs shown in Fig.~\ref{fig:24Na-all-one-two}.
+Hence, the (USDB,HO) combinations do not exactly correspond to the `USDB' NMEs shown in Fig.~\ref{fig:24Na-all-NMEs} and \ref{fig:24Na-all-one-two}, where the Blomqwist-Molinari formula was used.
+The (IMSRG,IMSRG) combinations in the tables correspond to the VS-IMSRG(1b) NMEs shown in Fig.~\ref{fig:24Na-all-one-two}.